Housing Bubbles with Phase Transitions: Introduction

 As our second main result, using the two-stage phase transition and uniqueness of equilibrium dynamics, we present expectation-driven housing booms containing a bubble and their collapse.
-In our model, because agents are forward-looking and housing prices reflect information about future economic conditions, whether bubbles arise or not in equilibrium depends on long run expectations about the income ratio of home buyers.
-As long as agents expect high future incomes, housing prices start rising now and contain a bubble, even if the current income of home buyers is low and the economy appears to stay in the fundamental region.
+In our model, because agents are forward-looking and housing prices reflect information about future economic conditions, whether bubbles arise or not in equilibrium depends on long-run expectations about the income ratio of home buyers.
+As long as agents expect economic development and high incomes in the future, housing prices start rising now and contain a bubble, even if the current income of home buyers is low and the economy appears to stay in the fundamental region.
 During this dynamics driven by optimistic beliefs, the price-income ratio and the price-rent ratio simultaneously rise, and hence the housing price dynamics may appear unsustainable because prices grow faster than incomes.
 On the other hand, if these optimistic expectations do not materialize, the bubble collapses.
 This expectation-driven housing bubble occurs as the unique equilibrium outcome.